-Especially when you realize that there are cases available in a lot of different sizes.
+If you are building a PC for gaming, sometimes you need space!
+Enter Full Tower case sizes!
 In this roundup, we are specifically looking at the best full tower case for the enthusiasts out there.

-Best Full Tower PC Cases 2019 Roundup Review
+Best Full Tower PC Case 2021 Roundup Review

-There is no denying that Cooler Master’s Cosmos lineup of cases was one of the revered lineup of cases until they decided to move towards some other option.
+Cooler Master’s Cosmos series was one of the revered lineups of cases until they decided to move towards some other options.

-However, the company is back with the Cosmos lineup, and they have released the Cosmos C700P; a towering giant that gives you so many options, you will get tired counting.
+However, the company is back with it, and they have released the Cosmos C700M – a towering giant which gives you so many options that you will get tired of counting.

-The Cosmos C700P offers a full modular design, which basically means that you can assemble one PC in several different configuration.
-Whether you are going for vertical, or standard installation.
+The Cosmos C700M offers a fully modular design which basically means that you can assemble one PC in several different configurations, no matter if you are going for vertical or standard installation.

 There are a lot of possibilities that will make things easier for you, especially if you are into modding.
 Additionally, if you are looking to add more accessories to this case, you can actually buy them from Cooler Master’s website.

-Additionally, the casing comes with large flex mount rails that are great for mounting additional drives, as well as water cooling hardware, so you can have the best possible experience with the case.
+It comes with large flex mount rails that are great for mounting additional drives, as well as water-cooling hardware so you can have the best possible experience with the case.

-The case also has room for dual 3x140mm radiators, and that is ample support.
-You also get support for the latest 10GB/s USB 3.1 motherboard header, and as you would expect, the build quality is excellent, and by far the best I have seen in a Cooler Master case.
+The case also has room for dual 3x140mm radiators.
+You also get support for the latest 10GB/s USB 3.1 motherboard header, and as you would expect, the build quality is excellent and by far the best I have seen in a Cooler Master case.

-Additionally, Cooler Master explicitly markets that this case does support EATX; however, there is evident clearance issues when using certain EATX motherboards, so that is another important thing that one must keep in mind.
+Additionally, Cooler Master explicitly markets that this case does support EATX.
+However, there are evident clearance issues when using certain EATX motherboards, so that is another important thing that one must keep in mind.

-All in all, the Cooler Master Cosmos C700P is a wonderful case, that is slightly held back by some design challenges that should not come in the way.
+All in all, the Cooler Master Cosmos C700M is a wonderful case, that is slightly held back by some design challenges that should not come in the way.

 - Excellent build quality.